-Figure 9: Evolution of BEST actions at Doel and Tihange since 2013.
+Figure 9 : Evolution of BEST actions at Doel and Tihange since 2013.

-By the end of 2017, only 6/365 actions are still ongoing by the licensee ENGIE Electrabel (98%).
-Since most of the remaining actions are almost fully done, the global BEST project is almost finalized for the licensee.
-However the workload remains important for the Safety Authority that has to approve and confirm the closure of more than a third of the global action plan.
-The objective of the Safety Authority for 2018 is to take a big step towards finalizing the evaluation of the improvements performed in the framework of the BEST project since 2013.
+By the end of 2018, only 3/365 actions are still ongoing by the licensee ENGIE Electrabel (99%).
+However the workload remains important for the Regulatory body that has to approve and confirm the closure of 25% of the global action plan.
+The objective for 2019 is to finalize the BEST project, both at the licensee and the regulatory body side.

-The next update/follow-up of this report, describing the status of the action plan at the end of 2018, will be presented by FANC at the beginning of 2019.
+The last update of this report, describing the final status of the action plan at the end of 2019, will be presented by FANC at the beginning of 2020.